prajwalch/readtrmin/README.md

 Make will not install the header file by default, so you have two options:

-### 1. Manually by copying the header file on your project
+### 1. Manually copy the header file on your project
 See the section ***How to link on your project*** to know how to do that.

 ### 2. Install it by running